fwsGonzo/bigassm/README.md

 - add, sll, slt, sltu, srl, and, or, xor [dst] [reg _or_ imm]
 	- Operation on register with register or immediate.
+	- For 32-bit operations append w to the instruction.
+For example add becomes addw.
+	- For 64-bit operations append d to the instruction.
+For example xor becomes xord.

 - sub, mul, div, divu, rem, remu [dst] [reg]
 	- Subtraction, multiplication, division, unsigned division, remainder, unsigned remainder.
 	- Operation on register with register.
+	- As above, append w for 32-bit and d for 64-bit.

 Complete [list of available instructions](src/opcodes.cpp).